 C:\Users\Kun\Downloads\LG_Root>ports.bat C:\Users\Kun\Downloads\LG_Root>reg query HKLM\hardware\devicemap\SERIALCOMM:vs HKEY_LOCAL_MACHINE\hardware\devicemap\SERIALCOMM \Device\LGANDNETMDM0 REG_SZ COM4 \Device\LGANDNETDIAG1 REG_SZ COM3

-\Device\LGANDNETDIAG1 is mapped to COM3, YMMV; so we can open a serial console as:
+\Device\LGANDNETDIAG1 is mapped to COM3, YMMV; so we can open a

 C:\Users\Kun\Downloads\LG_Root>Send_Command.exe \\.\COM3 Author : blog.lvu.kr SPECIAL COMMAND : ENTER, LEAVE